 On February 24th, 2022, Russia’s invasion of Ukraine spurred global solidarity.
 In response, Ludmila Christeseva initiated a series of crucial textile workshops, dedicated to crafting camouflage nets for the Ukrainian Armed Forces under the motto “Hantverk som räddar liv” (English: Crafts that Save Lives).
 Taking place every Saturday, these workshops have evolved into a symbolic humanitarian journey, providing a warm integration to newly arrived Ukrainian mothers and children.
 The movement gained momentum as textiles from Swedish households across the country were recycled, all in the pursuit of peace and freedom.

 In July 2022, Christeseva expanded her initiative by showcasing ‘Crafts that Unite, Heal, and Last’ at Mäster Olofsgården.
-Her vision encompassed joint activities such as weaving, painting, and cooking, fostering language skills and cultural exchange between Swedish and Ukrainian participants.
+Her mission to facilitate the integration of newly arrived Ukrainian refugees in Sweden was accomplished through joint activities such as weaving for peace, painting, and cooking.
+These activities broke down language and cultural barriers between Swedish and Ukrainian participants, fostering resilience and community.

 Ludmila Christeseva exclusively leads this endeavor.
 For press, purchasing art, or collaboration, kindly contact the author.